rickybarefield/domain_driven_infrastructure/README.md

 * An ALB should be created if any of the `Components` within the `Tier` `expose` an HTTP `Endpoint`
 * An NLB should be created if any of the `Components` within the `Tier` `expose` a TCP (non-HTTP) `Endpoint`

+## Running the code

+1. First login to a local backend

+`pulumi login --local`

+2. Build the code and install to local maven repo

+`cd [REPO_ROOT]`
+`mvn clean install`

+3. Build the tiers in order

+Execute `pulumi up` on:

+* data-tier
+* compute-tier

 ## TODO

 * Feed outputs from one tier into another, including Endpoints to be accessed
+* Create subnets - perhaps make the core code do the subnetting